mikkokotola/webcodingforbeginners/README.md

 ## Basic view with titles
 OK, so we know that we have access to the data we need for our app.
 Let's get started with building it.

 We'll start with a minimal HTML file.
-Download the file at [https://raw.githubusercontent.com/mikkokotola/populationgraphs/5ba3debb035a834d2695b2f0c4feb2c53cbc521d/public/index.html](https://raw.githubusercontent.com/mikkokotola/populationgraphs/5ba3debb035a834d2695b2f0c4feb2c53cbc521d/public/index.html)
+Download the [minimal HTML file](https://raw.githubusercontent.com/mikkokotola/populationgraphs/5ba3debb035a834d2695b2f0c4feb2c53cbc521d/public/index.html) from GitHub.

 If you open the file in Chrome, it will most likely open in your browser as a page.
 You can save the file to your own computer by pressing `Ctrl + S`.
 Create a folder in a suitable location on your computer.
 Name your folder e.g. *PopulationGraphs* and save the file *index.html* inside that folder.